Tbrightman/smashing-case-study-ga-dds-Impersonation/analysis/README.md

 Based on domain analysis, multi-vendor detection consensus, sandbox behavior, and social engineering characteristics, this incident is classified as a malicious smishing campaign leveraging government impersonation and fraudulent payment coercion.

 No interaction beyond controlled analysis was performed, and no credentials or payment information were submitted.

+## Enterprise Hunt Idea (If this hit corporate devices)
+- Search for URL clicks in email/collab telemetry (if the link was forwarded)
+- Search endpoint network events for domain resolution / HTTP requests

+Example KQL (Defender for Endpoint - conceptual):
+DeviceNetworkEvents
+| where RemoteUrl has "georgia.gov-" and RemoteUrl endswith ".cc"
+| project Timestamp, DeviceName, InitiatingProcessAccountName, RemoteUrl, RemoteIP, InitiatingProcessFileName
+| order by Timestamp desc